 A Castle in Ruins is a Portal Through Time

-Far off the tourist trail, Castle Coeffin doesn’t get many visitors.
+Far off the tourist trail, Castle Coffin doesn’t get many visitors.
 The west coast of Lismore is sparsely populated, with only the odd whitewashed farmhouse as a sign of human presence.
-Purple orchids, primroses, violets and marsh marigolds run riot in the windswept landscape, and skylarks sing above the fields.
+Purple orchids, primroses, violets, and marsh marigolds run riot in the windswept landscape, and skylarks sing above the fields.
 In summer the old stonework grows warm in the midday sun, but at night the sea mists roll in, caressing the broken walls and releasing their spirits from the shackles of time.